At U-center we treat the person as a whole, not just the condition

 Problems often do not come alone but are interconnected.
 U-center is the expert in treating complex co-occurring disorders.
 We treat multiple disorders in parallel.
 Our integrated approach is unique and fully tailored to your personal situation.
 Your treatment programme is designed so that you can resume your role in society again as soon as possible.Read more about the U-turn

 The treatment process

-Your treatment programme consists of an inpatient stay of seven weeks, and an optional follow-up outpatient phase also lasting seven weeks.
+Your treatment programme consists of an inpatient stay of seven weeks.
 We will work together on sustainable change.
 We use a wide range of therapies, interventions, training, etc. The theoretical basis of the treatment at U-center is based on 2 pillars; namely the bio-psycho-social model and the theory U. They form the basis for diagnostics, the analysis of the problem, the treatment plan and the treatment program we offer.

 Read more about our treatment